 The Board is committed to providing a safe, positive, productive, and nurturing educational environment for all of its students.
 The Board encourages the promotion of positive interpersonal relations between members of the school community.
-Bullying toward a student, whether by other students, staff, or third parties is strictly prohibited and will not be tolerated.
+Bullying toward a student, whether by other students, staff, or third pares is strictly prohibited and will not be tolerated.
+To see the complete Policy 5517.01 Bullying, visit the District website or request a copy from the District office or any of the school building offices.